coderefinery/presentations/talk.md

 - Courses are and will be needed
 - Courses need to be maintained to remain useful
 - Services will be needed and used but need to be better advertised
-- Users of services care most about long-term perspective
+- .blue[Users of services care most about long-term perspective]
 - Maintaining services is and probably will be cheap compared to salary costs

 ---